ystael/chicago-ug-math-bib/advanced/differential-geometry.md

 #### Rosenberg, *The Laplacian on a Riemannian manifold*

-**[BB]** A different approach to geometry, through analysis.
+**[Ben Blander]** A different approach to geometry, through analysis.
 Lots of exercises integrated critically into the text; proves the Hodge theorem using the heat kernel.
 Introduces analysis on manifolds.
 I've only gotten through the first chapter and I've skimmed the rest, so I can't say too much more, but it looks interesting.

 #### do Carmo, *Riemannian geometry*

-**[BB]** A readable and interesting introduction to the subject.
+**[Ben Blander]** A readable and interesting introduction to the subject.
 It covers some interesting material, such as the sphere theorem and Preissman's theorem about fundamental groups of manifolds of negative curvature, and much more.

 #### Boothby, *Introduction to differentiable manifolds and Riemannian geometry*